Building Community: Join 'York County Reads!'

-Our Second Annual York County Reads will be January and February 2021!
+Our Third Annual York County Reads will be April and May 2022!
 This exciting program connects readers throughout York County as they read the same books at the same time.
-Our goal is to promote literacy and community engagement.
-This year, all ages can read about finding your voice through art.
-Read one or both of our featured books, and get inspired to be creative!
-Encourage others around you to sign up and read together, and tag us on social media with #yorkcountyreads2021.
-You can also meet the authors virtually for discussions and Q&As.
-Join our community for a one-of-a-kind community art project and other special York County Reads events at each Library.
-Please go to Beanstack to record your participation and find more activities.
+Our goal is to promote literacy and community engagement for this year's theme, "building community."
+All ages can read one or all of our featured books to get inspired, encourage others around you to sign up and read together, and tag us on social media with #yorkcountyreads2022.
+You can also join our community to meet the authors for discussions and Q&As and enjoy other special York County Reads events!

-Beginning January 1, go to Beanstack to record your participation and earn digital badges for completing each activity.
+Taking the challenge is simple!
+Beginning April 1, go to Beanstack to record your participation and earn digital badges for completing each activity.
 You can also download the Beanstack Tracker App, available for both Android and Apple devices.
 When setting up the app, make sure to select York County Library (SC).
-Readers who complete the challenge will earn their choice of a custom Javelin stylus pen or a "Make Your Mark and See Where It Takes You" pencil, inspired by a quote from Peter H. Reynolds!
+Readers who complete the challenge will earn a prize: their choice of a special 2022 York County Reads wristband keychain or rainbow pencil!

 A biracial, unenrolled tribal member and the product of a scandal, Daunis Fontaine has never quite fit in — both in her hometown and on the nearby Ojibwe reservation.
 When her family is struck by tragedy, Daunis puts her dreams on hold to care for her fragile mother.
 The only bright spot is meeting Jamie, the charming new recruit on her brother’s hockey team.
 Yet even as Daunis falls for Jamie, she senses the dashing hockey star is hiding something.
 Everything comes to light when Daunis witnesses a shocking murder, thrusting her into an FBI investigation of a lethal new drug.